 Adult brown-banded cockroaches have wings, are about 5/8-inch-long, and are light brown to bright dark brown.
 The brown-banded cockroach is often mistaken for the German cockroach if it is not correctly identified.
 Males are able to flee.
 Nymphs and females are of a more wide shape while the male is very thin.
 The male wings cover the abdomen, while the female wings are short, exposing the abdomen.

-Most cockroaches have a flattened, oval shape, thorny legs, and long filamentous antennae.
+Most cockroaches in North Carolina have a flattened, oval shape, thorny legs, and long filamentous antennae.
 The immature stages are smaller, have undeveloped wings and resemble adults.
 These cockroaches have two light transverse bands across the base of the wings and abdomen.
 These bands may appear irregular or broken but are usually quite obvious in nymphs and females.

 These insects feed on starchy materials and even non-food materials such as nylon stockings.
 These cockroaches are active at night with the nymphs and adults jump quickly when disturbed.
 These pests do not require as much moisture as German cockroaches and tend to avoid light.
 These colorful cockroaches were named after the transverse bands of light brown or tan that are present in the wings of the adult and throughout the body of the young, or nymphs.